B-Eells/Cyclistic-Case-Study/README.md

 By running the following [Data Manipulation SQL Queries], I processed the data for the Analysis step as listed below. (manipulations also listed in the changelog above)
 * I broke out the `started_at` timestamp into month, day of week, and hour of day.
 I also created fields for the name of each dimension for easier display in Tableau.
-* I calculated duration not only in hh:mm:ss, but in seconds as well for easier duration calculation.
+* I calculated duration not only in mm:ss format, but also in seconds (INT64 format) for easier calculation.
-* I also decided to analyze location data not by station, but by geographic location.
-As such, I created "virtual start station id's" and "virtual end station id's".
-As such, I did not delete records that had missing station data.
+* Because the majority of rides were on `rideable_types` that were electric and therefore not necessarily tethered to stations, I decided to analyze data not by station, but by geographic location.
+As such, I created "virtual start station id's" and "virtual end station id's" to help with Grouping for distance and route calculations.
+* To retain a larger data set, I also chose not to delete records that had missing station data.
+(I did not end up using the station data)
+* I calculated the distance in meters for each ride so I could compare the member types in terms of average distance ridden.
+* I calculated the routes so I could rank their popularity.

 My resultant schema going into the Analysis step looked like this:
 | Field name | Data Type | Source